 Lancer, Pajero, Triton, Outlander – these are probably the most widely recognized flag bearers of Mitsubishi.
-That’s not surprising.
-These models brought honor to the Japanese carmaker by winning countless titles in FIA’s World Rally Championships.
+That's not surprising.
+These models brought honour to the Japanese carmaker by winning countless titles in FIA's World Rally Championships.

 Another good thing about going for a Mitsubishi car is that its parts are widely available.
-Before buying any replacement part, though, there is one important thing that every Mitsubishi car owner needs to know—the kind of replacement part to buy.
+Before buying any replacement part, though, there is one crucial thing that every Mitsubishi car owner needs to know—the kind of replacement part to buy.

 What are genuine Mitsubishi parts?

-Pros of genuine parts
+PROS of genuine parts

 - Compatible – there will be no issue on incompatibility with the other parts or systems in the car.